by Adam Brown BScPT MClScPT FCAMPT

 At Cornerstone Physiotherapy we have developed a program that can help take some of the mystery out of the pacing process.
 It is designed to get the most out of the patient’s current level of recovery while controlling symptoms and safely progressing activity when the time is right.
 Think of the program as “fine tuning” the pacing process.

 We use wearable technology (Apple watch, Fitbit etc.) to measure activity and to provide our clinicians with information on how your body is responding.
 We interpret metrics like active calories, resting heart rate, heart rate variability, body temperature and breathing rate to inform the pacing process.
 We also collect patient’s self reported symptoms and cross reference them with the biometric data.
-With all of this information being automatically collected, and our clinicians trained to help patients interpret it, we are able to optimize a patient’s activity level and progress them while monitoring for signs of excess physical stress.
+With all of this information being automatically collected, and our clinicians are trained to help patients interpret it.
+We are able to optimize a patient’s activity level and progress them while monitoring for signs of excess physical stress.

 CLICK HERE to learn more about Cornerstone’s Long COVID Rehabilitation Program.

 Pacing is a key strategy for most patients recovering from Long COVID.
 As recovery progresses we can begin to use the same methods to undertake more traditional and structured exercise therapy in a safe and methodical way.

-To anyone dealing with symptoms of COVID-19 Long Haulers, we are here to help.
+To anyone dealing with symptoms of Long COVID, we are here to help.
 We understand that it is frustrating and difficult to have a problem that is so poorly understood.
 We are committed to helping using the best possible evidence as it becomes available.
 We sincerely hope this resource and our other long COVID resources can help.

 Choosing the right service provider can be a big decision.
 We’re dedicated to answering any questions you have to help you make the best choice.
 Contact us today and ask us anything!Call us at (416) 595-5353